techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Python/Variables.md

 Create a new script.
 Create two variables x and y.
 Assign a numerical value to both variables.
 Print the values of x and y.
-Create a third variable named z.
-The value of z should be the sum of x and y.
+Create a third variable named addup.
+The value of addup should be the sum of x and y.
-Print the value of z.
+Print the value of addup.

  Exercise 2:
 Create a new script.